unicode-org/message-format-wg/spec/registry.md

 or provided by the _formatting context_ (such as the default time zone), or embedded in an implementation-defined date/time _operand_ value.

+> [!NOTE]
+> These _options_ do not have default values because they are only to be used
+> as overrides for locale-and-value dependent implementation-defined defaults.

 The following _option_ and its values are REQUIRED to be available on the functions `:datetime` and `:time`: